ajmakhl/blacklivesmatter/README.md

 I made this small component that allows your viewers to visit a page dedicated to helping the cause picked randomly by a list.
 The goal is to have a central point where people can get information faster.

-> If you have any concerns with the list please let me know.

-If you would like to add to the list.
+> If you have any concerns with the list please let me know and/or if you would like to add to the list.
 Submit the form https://forms.gle/9zidftAqgSo2Avb56

 ```js
 var sites = [